j19sch/frogsconf/index.md

 ## What is FroGS conf?
 FroGS conf, or "Friends of Good Software conference" in full, is an unconference.
 It's a participant-driven meeting for and by people with an interest in quality and software.
 The organizers provide a basic structure; the rest is up to all of us, the participants.

+We've also created a [video explaining the basics](https://www.youtube.com/watch?v=c57sw2icUjI) of FroGS conf.
+And on our [Event Format page](/event-format/#facilitating-a-session) you can find some tips & tricks on facilitation a session.

 ### When is it?